JavaScript Cost

 Keep cost under control

-Split, lazy-load, and delete.
+Split, lazy-load, audit dependencies, and hydrate selectively.

-code splitting and dynamic
+- code splitting and dynamic

-- tree-shake and measure production bundles — not dev server guesses
+import()for routes and heavy widgets - tree-shake and measure production bundles — not dev server guesses

 - per-page script modules — see JS module architecture

-04 — Problems
+04 — Avoid

-Common JavaScript bloat
+Common bloat

-- importing entire icon or utility libraries for three functions
+- importing entire libraries for three functions

 - client rendering content that could be static HTML